ls1intum/Artemis/docs/user/native-applications.rst

 Push Notifications
 ^^^^^^^^^^^^^^^^^^
 Users may receive push notifications on their Android clients.
-When first logging in into an Artemis instance, users will be asked if they want to receive push notifications on that device.
+When first logging in to an Artemis instance, users will be asked if they want to receive push notifications on that device.

   .. image:: native-applications/android/initial_login_notification_configuration.png
-            :width: 400
+            :width: 300

 When logged in, users can navigate to the application settings to change their push notification settings:

   .. image:: native-applications/android/settings_push.png
-            :width: 400
+            :width: 300

 In this screen, users can choose which notification types to receive as push notifications, and can enable/disable push notifications for this device.

   .. image:: native-applications/android/settings_push_detail.png
-            :width: 400
+            :width: 300

 Problems
 ^^^^^^^^